Ada Kepley

 Ada Harriet Miser Kepley (February 11, 1847 – June 13, 1925) was the first American woman to graduate from law school.
-She graduated in 1870 with a law degree, from what is today Northwestern University School of Law.
+She graduated in 1870 with a law degree, from what is today the Northwestern University School of Law.
 At that time, she was prohibited from legal practice by state court rule that denied women admittance to the bar.
 She finally was admitted to the bar in 1881, but did not practice.
 She was an advocate for women's suffrage and temperance.

 Early life

 Ada Harriet Miser was born in Somerset, Ohio, in 1847.
 Her parents were Henry and Ann M. Miser.
 She had a sister, Nora Miser Scott.
 Her family moved to St. Louis, Missouri, in 1860, and in 1867, Ada married Henry B. Kepley, who had his own law practice in Effingham, Illinois.
 At his urging, Ada attended the Old University of Chicago's law department (now Northwestern) in Chicago from 1869 to 1870.
 There she earned her Bachelor of Laws in 1870.
 She was the first woman to graduate from law school in the United States.
 However, Illinois state law denied her admission to the state bar because she was a woman.
 In response, her husband Henry Kepley drafted a bill banning sex discrimination in professional occupations; it became state law in 1872.
 Kepley, who was more interested in social reform than legal practice, did not apply for admission to the bar in Illinois until 1881, when she gained easy admission.
-She also was an ordained Unitarian Minister.
+She also was an ordained Unitarian minister.

 Reformer

 Kepley's legacy was not in the practice of law, but rather in her passion for temperance and women's suffrage.
 Her temperance crusade centered around her establishment of the Band of Hope, a youth-oriented temperance group, which focused on educating the youth of the Effingham, Illinois, area concerning the hazards of alcohol addiction.
-In conjunction with her organization, she also published a monthly temperance newspaper entitled, The Friend of Home which openly attacked the dram shops (saloons) and their patrons.
+In conjunction with her organization, she also published a monthly temperance newspaper entitled The Friend of Home which openly attacked the dram shops (saloons) and their patrons.
 In 1897, an angered saloon-keeper's son broke into Kepley's home and attempted to shoot her with a gun, but missed and shot one of her dogs in the foot.